SynixeTactical/Documents/guides/grenades.md

 - Keybinds from here:
   - Shift + G - Cycle through grenades
   - LMB - Throw the grenade
-  - RMB - Cancel and back out of the menue
+  - RMB - Cancel and back out of the menu
   - MMB (Scroll) - Change the arc/throw distance
   - MMB (Click) - Pull the pin and release the spoon, 'cooking' the grenade.
 This is very dangerous and the operator should be aware of the grenades approximate fuze times.
   - Ctrl + G - Changes the throw mode to a drop.
 Useful if you have a broken window and just want to drop the grenade on the other side.
 Or if you want to drop the grenade down a hatch at your feet.